Updated May 2026: Added sections on how statements differ by pricing model and industry, a step-by-step fee dispute guide, and an expanded FAQ.

 Your merchant statement arrives every month — and most business owners glance at the total, wince, and file it away.
 That's exactly what your processor is counting on.

 Your statement contains everything you need to know about what you're paying and whether you're getting a fair deal.
-This guide breaks down every major section so you can read it like an expert.
+This guide breaks down every major section so you can read it like an expert — and flags exactly what to do when something looks wrong.
 If you're new to card processing entirely, start with our beginner's guide to credit card processing first.

 1. Start With Your Effective Rate

 The single most important number on your statement isn't the headline rate your processor quoted you.
-It's your effective rate — the actual percentage you paid after all fees are accounted for.
+It's your effective rate — the actual percentage you paid after every fee is accounted for.

 To calculate it: